IsacKun220/com1001/practicals/week1.md

 Started](https://vle.shef.ac.uk/webapps/blackboard/execute/content/blankPage?cmd=view&content_id=_5796998_1&course_id=_96428_1&mode=reset)"
 page on Blackboard.

-** If you don't get time to do this step in the lab, then you need to do it as homework for next week **
+**If you don't get time to do this step in the lab, then you need to do it as homework for next week.**